 NOTES

-The Security Trailer is optional in a USLP Transfer Frame with SDLS.
+The use of the Security Trailer is optional in a USLP Transfer Frame with SDLS.
 The presence of the Security Trailer is a managed parameter of the Virtual Channel (see 6.6).

 The requirements for the length and contents of the Security Trailer are specified in reference [14].